jgulian/rustos/README.md

 decided not to do networking because I would like to implement network drivers in safe rust instead of writing safe wrappers for unsafe c.

+## Current State
+The current focus of the project over the past week has been moving away from the course and towards modern Rust features.
+After this, I will proceed with working on

 ## Installing
 Currently, the project is on `1.67.0-nightly`.
 I'm working on making it easier to run on general (more) hardware, but for now qemu is recommended with the